Monday, August 29, 2011

 27.08.11.
 Bullying Christchurch City Council letter, Capt Thomas Courts, Wakefield Ave, post June 13 quake.
 Tenants were booted out, not only in Sumner, for their own safety

-Wakefield Ave: Container gaps were wire meshed & secured by steel cables.
-Behind containers, fallen rocks lay on Wakefield Ave between Campbell St & Paisley St junctions.
-Vertical accelerations in the 22.02.11 Killer Quake blasted rocks out of Richmond Hill like cannon balls falling onto Wakefield Ave & housing beyond.
-Some Wakefield Ave, fallen rocks were numbered with yellow spray-paint.
+Wakefield Ave: Shipping-container gaps were wire-meshed & secured by steel-cables.
+Behind shipping-containers, fallen rocks lay on Wakefield Ave between Campbell St & Paisley St junctions.
+Vertical-accelerations in the 22 February 2011 Quake blasted rocks out of Richmond Hill, rocks falling onto Wakefield Ave & housing beyond.
+Some Wakefield Ave fallen rocks were numbered with yellow spray-paint.

 27.08.11.
 Steel mesh / shipping container cordon.
 Rock fall hazard, Wakefield Ave, post June 13 quake

-There were tons of fallen rocks on Sumner border roads & nearby properties below cliffs & bluffs.
-Post quakes, over the last few months rock blaster teams had roamed Port Hills, dropping loose rocks on container besieged Sumner.
-Fallen rocks on Wakefield Ave & Heberden Ave I saw: I was unsure whether they'd fallen during quakes, or fallen by human cause: Geotech explosions?
+There were tons of fallen rocks on Sumners' border roads & nearby properties below cliffs & bluffs.
+Post-quakes, over the last few months rock blaster teams roamed Port Hills, dropping loose rocks on shipping-container besieged Sumner.
+Fallen rocks on Wakefield Ave & Heberden Ave: I was unsure whether they'd fallen during quakes, or fallen by human cause: Geotech explosions?

 27.08.11.
 Red stickered house, rock fall hazard #44, Wakefield Ave, post June 13 quake